nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 is necessary to understand the conversion that happens in [`CalendarEntryList#convertRecurringLessonToEntries(Person, Lesson)`](https://github.com/AY2122S1-CS2103T-F13-3/tp/blob/master/src/main/java/seedu/address/model/lesson/CalendarEntryList.java#L331) and [`CalendarEntryList#convertToMakeupEntry(Person, Lesson)`](https://github.com/AY2122S1-CS2103T-F13-3/tp/blob/master/src/main/java/seedu/address/model/lesson/CalendarEntryList.java#L384).

 It is important to understand the limitations of CalendarFX `Entry`.
 In particular, it does not support recurrence exceptions.
-This means that we cannot modify properties of specific occurrences of a recurring `Entry`.
-For example, suppose we have a lesson entry that recurs weekly starting from 1st Jan till 31st Dec.
-There is no in-built way to change the details of a single date, such as cancelling a lesson only on 15th Jan.
-However, cancelling lessons for a particular week is a valid and common behaviour of a 1-to-1 private home tutor.

-To circumvent this problem, [`CalendarEntryList#convertRecurringLessonToEntries(Person, Lesson)`](https://github.com/AY2122S1-CS2103T-F13-3/tp/blob/master/src/main/java/seedu/address/model/lesson/CalendarEntryList.java#L331)
-maps `RecurringLesson`s to a `List` of `Entry`s.
-The aforementioned example lesson would thus be converted to:
-1. A first calendar `Entry` that recurs weekly, from 1st Jan to 8th Jan (inclusive);
-2. A second calendar `Entry` that recurs weekly, from 22nd Jan to 31st Dec (inclusive).

-This effectively "cancels" the lesson that occurs on 15th Jan in the calendar interface.
+See [Displaying of recurring lessons with cancelled dates](#displaying-of-recurring-lessons-with-cancelled-dates) for more details.

 #### Design considerations